BMilliet/kcommit/README.md

 First commit on a new branch:
 <img width="800" src="./docs/kcommit_1.gif" />

-Next commits on the same branch with scope already saved on cache:
+New commit on the same branch with scope already saved on cache:
 <img width="800" src="./docs/kcommit_2.gif" />

 ## 📦 Build from source